Playdough! So much fun for kids, yet so much mess for parents.

-My kids love playdough!
-They started really enjoying it around 18 months.
+My kids loved playdough when they were younger!
+They started really enjoying it at around 18 months.

 My son may have been a bit younger because his older sister loved playing with playdough.

-If you can get beyond the mess children can make with playdough, there are actually many fun playdough activities for you and your child.
+If you can get beyond the mess children can make with playdough, there are actually many fun playdough activities that you can do with your child.

 And many of these activities can encourage language development, imagination and fine motor skills!